Tuition Remission for Family Members

 Policy Number: HR-23

-This policy sets forth the terms and conditions governing the Tuition Remission benefit available to qualified spouses, Domestic Partners and dependent children of eligible faculty and Professional Staff Members of Drexel University.
-The Tuition Remission benefit offers development opportunities to qualified spouses, Domestic Partners and dependent children of eligible full-time faculty and Professional Staff Members by providing tuition assistance for credit courses taken at Drexel University.
+This policy sets forth the terms and conditions governing the Tuition Remission benefit available to qualified Spouses, Domestic Partners and Dependent Children of eligible Professional Staff Members of Drexel University.
+The Tuition Remission benefit offers development opportunities to qualified Spouses, Domestic Partners and Dependent Children of eligible full-time Professional Staff Members by providing tuition assistance for credit and non-credit undergraduate courses and certificate programs taken at Drexel University.

-This policy applies to qualified spouses, Domestic Partners and dependent children of eligible full-time faculty and Professional Staff Members of Drexel University, excluding any Professional Staff Member who is affiliated with a collective bargaining unit, and excluding any faculty or Professional Staff Member of any affiliate of Drexel University.
+This policy applies to qualified Spouses, Domestic Partners and Dependent Children of eligible Full-Time Professional Staff Members of Drexel University, including full-time Professional Staff Members affiliated with a collective bargaining unit, as negotiated.

 Implementation of this policy is the responsibility of the Department of Human Resources.

-Drexel University provides Tuition Remission for undergraduate credit courses to qualified spouses, Domestic Partners and dependent children of eligible full-time faculty and Professional Staff Members.
+Drexel University provides Tuition Remission for undergraduate classes, non-credit undergraduate courses and certificate programs to qualified Spouses, Domestic Partners and Dependent Children of eligible full-time Professional Staff Members.

-Eligible Employees are full-time faculty or full-time Professional Staff Members of Drexel University.
+Eligible Employees are full-time Professional Staff Members of Drexel University.

-Full-Time Employee is an employee who is regularly scheduled to work forty (40) hours per week or 100% appointment.
+Full-Time Employee is defined as an employee who is regularly scheduled to work 40 hours per week or 100 percent appointment.

 Qualified Family Member is defined to include an Eligible Employee's: